RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Method

 \subsection{Retrieval-augmented SLLE}

-By integrating structural knowledge from StructureNet into the stable diffusion (SD), we have improved the style and structure of generated flat-lay clothing as shown in ~\cref{sec: ablation}.
-However, due to the limited spatial perception inherent in the SD~\cite{borji2023qualitative, liu2023intriguing}, it often struggles to accurately represent the length and contours of clothing items.
-This issue becomes particularly evident when the fit of garments on human bodies may not be well illustrated (\cref{fig: ablation}), where we rely solely on soft embedding guidance $e_{std}$.
-Furthermore, since StructureNet $g_{\theta}$ is trained on a limited set of contrastive pairs, it may perform poorly with out-of-distribution samples, making it unreliable for real-world applications.
+By integrating structural knowledge from StructureNet into the SD, we have improved the style and structure of generated flat-lay clothing as shown in ~\cref{sec: ablation}.
+However, due to the limited spatial perception inherent in the SD~\cite{borji2023qualitative, liu2023intriguing}, it often struggles to accurately represent the length and contours of clothing, particularly in hard cases (occlusions, multi-layer, lateral viewpoints, \etc), as in \cref{fig: ablation}.
+Furthermore, since StructureNet is trained on a limited set of contrastive pairs, it may perform poorly with out-of-distribution samples, making it unreliable for real-world applications.

 We have observed that creating a comprehensive database of standard flat-lay clothing for retrieval is easier than gathering comprehensive in-the-wild samples (numerous scenarios).
 In this context, we set standard clothing $e_{std}$ as basic vectors and propose Structure Locally Linear Embedding (SLLE), which is a manifold projection ~\cite{roweis2000lle} to correct each predicted structure embedding $e_{itw}$ into the target space of standard embedding $e_{std}$ to mitigate potential error.
 Meanwhile, the retrieval database provides structure landmarks to strengthen explicit spatial constraints.